visgl/deck.gl/dev-docs/roadmaps/layers-roadmap.md

 ## Motivation

-Most people use deck.gl through the layers that we provide with it and beefing up the layer catalog is always the best way to increase the customer base of deck.gl.
+Most people use deck.gl through the layers that we provide with it and additions to the layer catalog are a good way to increase the use cases supported by deck.gl.

 In the next version of deck.gl, we want to add more layers to the layer catalog.

-## Opportunities
+## Multiple Layer Catalogs

-### Layer organization

 With more layers in our layer catalog, we should consider reorganizing the layers for easier navigation.
 We could put our core layers into different folders, such as non-geo and geo.
 We can also consider moving the entire layer catalog out of core deck.gl repo and ask our users to import new packages.

+* Core Catalog - `@deck.gl/layers`
+* 3D Layers - `@deck.gl/3d-layers`
+* Advanced Geospatial Layer Catalog - `@deck.gl/geospatial-layers`
+* Infovis Layer Catalog - `@deck.gl/infovis-layers`

-### Aggregation
+## Generalized Aggregation Layers

 We have an increasing number of "aggregating" layers.
 Can the aggregator code be generalized into a reusable "AggregationManager" that can be attached to existing layers without subclassing or with minimal subclassing.